White Bean and Spinach Burgers

 - 1/3 cup wheat germ, quinoa flakes, or hemp seeds

 - 2 scallions, minced

 - 1 tablespoon minced fresh dill, or 1 teaspoon dried

 - 1 tablespoon salt-free seasoning blend (such as Frontier or Mrs. Dash)

 - 1 teaspoon ground cumin

 - Salt and freshly ground pepper to taste

 Combine the oatmeal and 2/3 cup boiling water in a cup.
-Let stand for 5 minutes.
+Let stand.

 Mash the beans well in a mixing bowl.
-Add the oatmeal, then the remaining ingredients except the oil, and stir until thoroughly mixed.
+Add the oatmeal, chopped spinach, and the remaining ingredients (except the oil, of course) and stir until thoroughly mixed.